Sometimes old logic works just as well as new gadgets.

 Who doesn’t end up with hard brown sugar at some point.
 Don’t worry, it’s not hopeless and you don’t have to discard it!

 Brown sugar is just plain white sugar with molasses added (you can even make your own in a pinch).
-And when it gets really hard in a big lump, don’t throw it away, and you don’t have to grate it to use it.
-Although this hack needs to overnight to work, by morning you’ll have soft fluffy brown sugar again.
+When it gets really hard in a big lump, don’t throw it away, and you don’t have to grate it to use it.
+Although this hack needs to work overnight, by morning, you’ll have soft, fluffy brown sugar again.

 Just add a slice of bread to your sugar container.
 Any kind of bread.
 White.
 Whole wheat.
 A roll.
 Store bought or homemade.
 All you need is the moisture of the bread (don’t use stale bread) to permeate through the sugar.
 It will take at a few hours, or overnight, to get your soft sugar back.
 So plan in advance if your baking needs soft brown sugar to pack into a cup.
 And store brown sugar in an air-tight container.
 I like the Oxo pop top containers; a too large container with a lot of empty air space will cause sugar to go hard faster, so use one appropriate for your sugar needs.